james-wukong/Toronto-Weather-Forecast-Deep-Learning/README.md

 The model is saved by method model.save_weights('data/models/chkpoint_model'), as a result, only weights are saved.

-Basically models have been trained, and we don't have to run training again, because it takes hours to complete.
+Basically all models have been trained, and we don't have to run training again, because it takes hours to complete.
+However, please feel free to test them and have fun.

 We can use 2nd command to load and evaluate the model directly.
-If you would like to make a prediction, in this case we don't have to input any data, because we are using the last n_step_in (24 * 5) observations to predict n_step_out (24 / 4) hours weather.
+If you would like to make a prediction, in this case we don't have to input any data, because we are using the last n_step_in (24 * 7) observations to predict n_step_out 6 hours weather.
 Consequently, just run the 3rd command to make a prediction.

 1. to train the model (takes long time):